aomsin5839715/Thesis_Sanko/README.md

 # Thesis_Sanko
- This is Cosci Thesis Project Personal
+ This is Cosci Thesis Project for Personal